-a.
-Committing any sexual act, including but not limited to sexual intercourse, against another person which forces, attempts to force, and/or acts against another person's will to engage in sexual activity; such offenses include, but are not limited to acts committed when the victim is incapable of giving consent or when the act is committed in an unlawful, forcible, non-forcible or coercive manner;
+- a.
+Committing any sexual act, including but not limited to sexual intercourse, against another person which forces, attempts to force, and/or acts against another person's will to engage in sexual activity; such offenses include, but are not limited to acts committed when the victim is incapable of giving consent or when the act is committed in an unlawful, forcible, non-forcible or coercive manner; - b.

-- b.
 Illicit, illegal, lewd, indecent, or obscene conduct; such behavior includes, but is not limited to conduct involving the use of telecommunications and/or computer equipment; - c.
 Unsolicited and unwelcome sexual overtures or conduct verbal, physical, or written; - d.
 Any other violation of the University's policy on Sexual Harassment.
-Refer to the Student Handbook or to the University web site at: http://www.selu.edu/stulife/handbook/harassment.htm
+Refer to the Student Handbook or to the University's Code of Conduct policies located on page 145 on our selu.edu website.